Roberh18/AI_SPRING_2026/SSM-AST/scripts_overview.md

   --exp-name mamba3_100h
 ```

-Essential: Essential only for reproducing Mamba-3 encoder experiments.
-Not required for default final evaluation.

 GPU/checkpoint requirements: Mamba-3 may require A100/H100 or compatible modern NVIDIA GPU and a special `mamba-ssm` GitHub/Triton setup.